john-markowsky/retino-guard.ai/README.md

 ![image](https://user-images.githubusercontent.com/123923257/235323780-52115408-fada-427e-98fe-7769eedba8dd.png)

 ## Web Application
-The Retino Guard AI web application was developed using FastAPI and Python to create a Decision Support System (DSS) for healthcare professionals, particularly ophthalmologists and optometrists, involved in the diagnosis and treatment of diabetic retinopathy patients.
+The RetinoGuard.ai web application was developed using FastAPI and Python to create a Decision Support System (DSS) for healthcare professionals, particularly ophthalmologists and optometrists, involved in the diagnosis and treatment of diabetic retinopathy patients.
 The system allows for the easy and efficient upload of retinal images by healthcare professionals and provides predictions for the severity of diabetic retinopathy.
 ![Submit](https://user-images.githubusercontent.com/123923257/234384778-efed0ff5-fd3f-4123-a4ce-929a5c571c6e.png)

 Using advanced machine learning techniques, the system is capable of accurately predicting the severity of diabetic retinopathy based on the uploaded retinal image.
 Additionally, the system provides an explanation of the prediction to aid in the decision-making process of healthcare professionals.
 ![Prediction](https://user-images.githubusercontent.com/123923257/234384721-b268fdf1-1c38-44e3-84e4-dfad1ec29991.png)

 ## Clients
 The clients we intend to serve are healthcare professionals, especially ophthalmologists and optometrists who are involved in the diagnosis and treatment of diabetic retinopathy patients.
-We imagine that clinics and hospitals which specialize in treating diabetic patients might also show interest as stakeholders in the Retino Guard AI project.
+We imagine that clinics and hospitals which specialize in treating diabetic patients might also show interest as stakeholders in the RetinoGuard.ai project.

 ## Tools
 The main programming language that will be used for this project is python and html.
 Several libraries that exist in python will serve as tools to help us train our system including TensorFlow and Keras.